kubernetes/website/content/en/docs/concepts/security/hardening-guide/scheduler.md

 This document covers how to improve the security posture of the Schduler.

-A misconfigured Scheduler can have security implications.
-Such a scheduler can target specific nodes and evict the services sharing the node.
-This can aid an attacker with a [Yo-Yo attack](https://arxiv.org/abs/2105.00542) which is an attack on a vulnerable autoscaler.
+A misconfigured scheduler can have security implications.
+Such a scheduler can target specific nodes and evict the workloads or applications that are sharing the node and its resources.
+This can aid an attacker with a [Yo-Yo attack](https://arxiv.org/abs/2105.00542): an attack on a vulnerable autoscaler.
 <!-- body -->
 ## kube-scheduler configurations